roleoroleo/onvif_simple_server/README.md

 Note:
 - you can use 1 or 2 profiles.
-- **Actually only type=h264 is supported.** This doesn't mean that if your camera is h265 then it does not work.
-It depends on your onvif client implementation.
+- **Actually only type=h264 is supported on Profile S and both type=h264 and type=h265 are supported in Profile T.** This doesn't mean that if your camera is h265 then it does not work with Profile S. It depends on your onvif client implementation.
 - ipc_cmd is just an example of a local binary that handles ptz, use the specific program of your cam

   **If the external command uses stdout, please append a redirect to /dev/null to avoid garbage in the html content**